hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 * I tested on older versions of Red, `unview` not only closes the window, but also returns control to the next sentence.
 That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent while.

 [9:58:18](#bL5iAPkySSwoAaJfdWN6IIWn_1qNDFLjlY0gOfNu7Ns) <planetsizecpu (Jose Luis)>:
 * I tested on older versions of Red, `unview` not only closes the window, but also returns control to the next sentence.
-That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent Ì†ΩÌ∏Å while.
+That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a prudent üòÅ while.

 [9:59:16](#J3Z5VzHD_d18zjM_yE9CExF-eN-onOI0Vae3KRjK4zc) <planetsizecpu (Jose Luis)>:
 * I tested on older versions of Red, `unview` not only closes the window, but also returns control to the next sentence.
-That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a  prudent while. Ì†ΩÌ∏Å
+That behavior has changed, and causes the game freeze, so I'm not sure if it is the wanted behavior, and better to ask here and wait for a  prudent while. üòÅ

 [14:45:41](#arEsE10uNrTk7ESpddvsqzmKbFsiqLmFp9s1SzT9Rws) <nazgulsenpai (NazgulSenpai)>:
 Yes I will this evening.
 Thanks for response